ecliptik/ecliptik.github.io/_posts/2024-01-23-DNS-Guardrails-with-dnscrypt-proxy.md

 3. [YouTube Restricted Mode](https://support.google.com/a/answer/6212415) via [Cloaking](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Public-blocklist)
 4. Accessible only from the Tailscale

 First I tried using the existing [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) to provide a different set of DNS resolvers depending on the source IP, but this wasn't possible.
-Eventually I came up with a seperate DNS infrastructure in a container for the laptops to use,
+Eventually I came up with a seperate DNS infrastructure in a container for the laptops to use instead.

 ## Container Stack